Use Your Device Securely

-Peer-to-peer (P2P) and anonymous file sharing programs (i.e. those with no password) allow users from all around the world to find and access each others hard drives to share information such as music, movies, software, or other digital files without a central server.
-The programs may install other software on your computer, which can make removal of P2P/file sharing programs difficult.
+Peer-to-peer (P2P) and anonymous file-sharing programs (i.e. those with no password) allow users from all around the world to find and access each other's hard drives to share information such as music, movies, software, or other digital files without a central server.
+The programs may install other software on your computer, which can make the removal of P2P/file-sharing programs difficult.

 - Comply with copyright law.
 See Use Copyright Material Legally

 - Disable outbound sharing on the program

 Disable Applications and Services that You Don't Use